Oklahoma vs. Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas Stats and Trends

-- Texas has played five games, with four wins against the spread.

-- Texas' games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- Texas' games this year have hit the over on three of five set point totals (60%).

-- Texas is 4-1 against the spread and 4-1 overall when the team puts up more than 19.0 points.
+- Texas is 4-1 against the spread and 4-1 overall when the team notches more than 19.0 points.

-- This season the Longhorns have five turnovers, four fewer than the Sooners have takeaways (9).
+- The Longhorns have turned the ball over five times, four fewer times than the Sooners have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.